Right-click for episode transcript

 MOLLY BLOOM: What is your favorite sport, Fiona?

-FIONA: Swimming, bucking, running, and horses.
+FIONA: Swimming, biking, running, and horses.

 MOLLY BLOOM: Awesome.
-And Ezra, do you think Fiona is a good sister?
+And, Ezra, do you think Fiona is a good sister?

 EZRA: Yeah, she's really creative and fun.